abdulkadershohan/covid_19_survey_app/README.md

 ## LANGUAGE:
 * JAVASCRIPT
 * PHP

-### To Run the Application Simply Type in your Terminal: `npx react-native start`
-The project will run [http://localhost:3000](http://localhost:3000) Open  to view it in the browser.

 ## How to Setup and Run on your Desktop:

 #### Setting up the development environment: [Click here](https://reactnative.dev/docs/environment-setup)